aquicklook/simply-jekyll/about.md

 ## Reach out to me

-[[Twitter::https://twitter.com/Quicklook102]] – Shoot me a dm or just tweet <p style="font-family:  'Charter', 'Source Serif Pro';font-weight: 600; ">@Quicklook102</p>.
+[[Twitter::https://twitter.com/Quicklook102]] – Shoot me a dm or just tweet <span style="font-family:  'Charter', 'Source Serif Pro';font-weight: 600; ">@Quicklook102</span>.
 I am not really into professional social media circle but anyway here is my [[LinkedIn::https://www.linkedin.com/in/quicklook-inc-586967173/]] just in case.

 Ho Chi Minh is pretty large, so I can’t promise but If you happen to be in city by chance and want to chat, drop an email ([[ndan.hcmc@gmail.com::mailto:ndan.hcmc@gmail.com]]) and include [Coffee] in the subject line, and we can work something out.